Piwimau/Advent-of-Code-2023/README.md

 | Day 5 - If You Give A Seed A Fertilizer | 0.168 ms | 0.527 ms | 0.290 ms | 0.271 ms |           0.109 ms |
 | Day 6 - Wait For It                     | 0.090 ms | 0.237 ms | 0.182 ms | 0.190 ms |           0.051 ms |
 | Total                                   | 2.545 ms | 4.188 ms | 3.209 ms | 3.114 ms |           0.499 ms |

+> [!NOTE]
+> The timings shown above represent actual computation times, not total process
+> lifetimes.
+Startup and shutdown of processes usually introduces an overhead of
+> a few milliseconds, but since this is not relevant for the performance of the
+> solutions themselves, I decided to ignore it here.

 ## License